Best Things to Do in Tallinn in 2 Days

 If I had had more time, I would have spent an hour or more at the Pirita Promenade.

-I would surely have enjoyed a place because of the nice views of the city skyline and the proximity to the water.
+I would surely have enjoyed the place because of the nice views of the city skyline and the proximity to the water.

 Kadriorg Palace

-- Opening hours: Tuesdays, and Thursday to Sundays from 10 am to 6 pm, Wednesday 10 am to 7 pm
+• Opening hours: Tuesdays, and Thursdays to Sundays from 10 am to 6 pm, Wednesdays from 10 am to 7 pm

-So, hopefully, this 2-day Tallinn itinerary will help you plan your trip.
-With 2 days in Tallinn, you can explore this beautiful city and see the best Tallinn has to offer.
+So, hopefully, this 2 days in Tallinn itinerary, you can explore this beautiful city and see the best the city has to offer.